I7-Examples/Bronze/docs/source.txt

 		if the item is not the rows, now the item is curious;
 		if the item is not the inkpot
 		begin;
-			change the description of the item to "A [very]curious object."; [* We could do this individually, but this initialization is quicker to code and easier to change on the fly.] end if;
+			now the description of the item is "A [very]curious object."; [* We could do this individually, but this initialization is quicker to code and easier to change on the fly.] end if;
 	end repeat.